instabail/instabail.github.io/README.md

-# instabail.github.io
+# InstaBail
-An app to help you instantly bail on your mates
+## An app to help you instantly bail on your mates
+Work in progress